[ Jocelyn Ireson-Paine's Home Page | Publications | Enterro Da Gata' 98 | What is the Girth of this Sausage Roll? | Images of Braga ]

 Leaving the church, we stop at the first "mark", a stone in the wall near Boots.
 Beating the Bounds started, according to St. Michael's, in 1428.
 At that time, there were no maps, and knowledge about the parish boundaries lived largely in the heads of church members.
 To check no-one was encroaching on their land, the congregation would walk once a year from one boundary "mark" to the next, shouting "Mark, Mark, Mark" at each and beating it with sticks.
 The choristers used to be beaten, the better to remember the boundaries, but EU law now forbids this.
 Nowadays, the ceremony takes place every Ascension Day, and to mark a stone, the vicar strides up to it, chalks a cross, and then writes the letters S M N G round it while intoning the words "St Michael at the North Gate Nineteen Ninety Nine" or whatever.
 Wishing to preserve his eyes, he then steps out of the way pretty smartish, while everyone else thrashes the stone and cries "Mark, Mark, Mark".
 This is a great way to release aggression: if you're really feeling energetic, you can wear out three whole canes.

 We now cross Cornmarket and enter Littlewoods.
-A few years ago when we did so, a punk relaxing in the entrance with his bottle shouted at me that I "was dressed like a fucking wanker, mate" or some similar friendly local greeting.
+One year when we did so, a punk relaxing in the entrance with his bottle shouted at me that I "was dressed like a fucking wanker, mate" or some similar friendly local greeting.
 Given that he was wearing a bright-blue Mohican crest and a spider web design that looked tattoed across his forehead with a blunt biro, this did not seem fair: all I has on was my subfusc, an M.A. gown with those silly false sleeves that don't actually have holes for your hands, and an M.A. hood.
 It's traditional for participants to wear their dress of office: academic dress for University members, caps and woggles for the Boy Scouts who sometimes take part, and gold chain of office for the Mayor.
 The whole procession can look striking: the vicar holding aloft a huge silver and black cross, followed by the choristers in bright red surplices, and the academics in their gowns.

 Entering Littlewoods, we march through to the back of the shop, where the manager holds open the door to the shop's loading bay.
 At the back of this concrete blockhouse, between two metal shelves full of coffee, there's another boundary marker.
 Again, the vicar chalks his cross, makes the letters, and steps back to avoid having his eyes put out by the violently beating sticks.
 Littlewoods's manager looks on warily, just in case temptation should prove too much for someone.